Best States to Live in 2023

 Median home price: $217,500

 Median Rent: $1,062

 UT top Cities and towns to live in: Salt Lake City, Layton, Ogden, Provo, Park City Orem, and Centerville are just among the few great cities to call home in Utah.

-Idaho is the 16th best place to live in 2019 US News and World Report.
+Idaho is the 10th best state to live in 2022.
 The state ranks 6th in the economy, 8th Crime & Corrections Rankings, 26th in health, and 33rd in Education.
 Idaho has a flourishing business scene for organizations.
 Both small and large organizations like energy, science, innovation, and agribusiness are encountering incredible achievement.

 Average cost of living: $2,920